Disability Support Service Portability Framework

 Overview

-The Disability Support Service Portability Framework is Beyond The Box Advocacy’s first systems-change model under the Enforced Barriers Project.
+The Disability Support Service Portability Framework is Beyond The Box Advocacy’s first systemic change model under the Enforced Barriers Project.
 It creates a federal pathway for people to keep their services when they move, instead of restarting eligibility or losing care entirely.
 By making support portable, the initiative establishes mobility as the baseline condition for real independence and makes larger reform across the remaining barriers possible.

 What Comes Next